vuthuyduong/dnabarcoder/README.md

 <b> Classify the sequences using UNITE cutoffs </b>

-1, Download UNITE sequences from [the UNITE database](https://doi.plutof.ut.ee/doi/10.15156/BIO/2959330)

-2, Change the UNITE format to dnabarcoder's format by executing the following commands:

-<i>dnabarcoder/aidscripts/filterClassificationFromSequenceHeaders.py -i UNITE_public_04.04.2024.fasta -prefix unite2024ITS </i>

-3, If you wish to work with only ITS1 and/or ITS2 regions, then extract them.
-I used [ITSx](https://microbiology.se/software/itsx/) to extract ITS1 and ITS2:

-<i> ITSx -i unite2024ITS.fasta --saveregions{ITS,ITS1,ITS2} </i>

-(For this large dataset, it can take quite some time.
-If you cannot make this step, then use the original dataset).
+1, Download the ready to use [UNITE+INSD 2024 Fungal ITS, ITS1, and ITS2 Reference Sequences](https://zenodo.org/records/12580255)

-4, Download the ready to use ITS ([unite2024ITS1.unique.cutoffs.best.json](https://github.com/vuthuyduong/dnabarcoder/blob/master/data/UNITE_2024_cutoffs/unite2024ITS1.unique.cutoffs.best.json)), ITS2 ([unite2024ITS2.unique.cutoffs.best.json](https://github.com/vuthuyduong/dnabarcoder/blob/master/data/UNITE_2024_cutoffs/unite2024ITS2.unique.cutoffs.best.json)), and ITS ([unite2024ITS.unique.cutoffs.best.json](https://github.com/vuthuyduong/dnabarcoder/blob/master/data/UNITE_2024_cutoffs/unite2024ITS.unique.cutoffs.best.json)) similarity cutoffs from the [UNITE_2024_cutoffs](https://github.com/vuthuyduong/dnabarcoder/tree/master/data/UNITE_2024_cutoffs) folder.
+2, Download the ready to use ITS ([unite2024ITS1.unique.cutoffs.best.json](https://github.com/vuthuyduong/dnabarcoder/blob/master/data/UNITE_2024_cutoffs/unite2024ITS1.unique.cutoffs.best.json)), ITS2 ([unite2024ITS2.unique.cutoffs.best.json](https://github.com/vuthuyduong/dnabarcoder/blob/master/data/UNITE_2024_cutoffs/unite2024ITS2.unique.cutoffs.best.json)), and ITS ([unite2024ITS.unique.cutoffs.best.json](https://github.com/vuthuyduong/dnabarcoder/blob/master/data/UNITE_2024_cutoffs/unite2024ITS.unique.cutoffs.best.json)) similarity cutoffs from the [UNITE_2024_cutoffs](https://github.com/vuthuyduong/dnabarcoder/tree/master/data/UNITE_2024_cutoffs) folder.

-5, Search for the best matches of the sequences:
+3, Search for the best matches of the sequences:

 For ITS: